xcart/xcart-docs/_pages/kb_en/webinars_and_video_tutorials/x-cart_5_advanced_order_management_in_action.md

 layout: article_with_sidebar
 updated_at: '2017-11-23 10:36 +0400'
 identifier: ref_7hG6Mxrq
-title: X-Cart 5 Advanced Order Management in action
+title: X-Cart 5 Advanced Order Management in Action
 categories:
   - Webinars and video tutorials
 published: true
 order: 100
 ---
 ## Introduction

 This video demonstrates how to edit an order using the AOM feature of X-Cart 5.